Game of Thrones wins top award at Emmys | The China Post

 Awarded for its final season, GOT prevailed over a field that included “Better Call Saul,” “Bodyguard,” “Killing Eve,” “Ozark,” “Pose,” “Succession” and “This Is Us.”

 “This all started in the demented mind of George R.R.
-Martin,” GOT producer David Benioff said, in a tribute to the author whose novels the drama is based on.
+Martin,” GOT producer David Benioff said, in a tribute to the author upon whose novels the drama is based.

 GOT’s Peter Dinklage won in the Best Supporting Actor category, achieving a record four wins in the same role.